 Webcor constructs several low and mid-rise office buildings, the first at Peninsula Office Park in San Mateo, completed in just a few months.
 Webcor would complete eight additional buildings in the immediate area, solidifying their reputation as a vertical builder and would self-perform all structural concrete work.
 Webcor establishes their first permanent office one of the buildings.

 Webcor completes several projects in San Diego and proves its unique approach to construction can be replicated.
-Though not a permanent expansion, the experience will drive valuable for later more permanent expansion.
+Though not a permanent expansion, the experience will prove valuable for later more permanent expansion.

 Webcor's chooses an Apple for their first computer and it quickly becomes useful for creating estimates and eliminates the pencil-and-paper approach.
 This early experience with technology foreshadows the firm's later entry into the high-tech sector, where Webcor becomes an industry leader in using technology to drive innovation.